shadowinhaze/shadowinhaze/README.md

 ---

 <div style="display: flex;">
-<em style="width: 50%;">I am a newbie Front-End Developer.
+<em style="width: 50%;">I am a Front-End Developer.
 So I advise you to invite me to your team as soon as possible, before I become a cool software architect for a quadrillion bucks. (joke) </em>
 </div>
 <br>